LaunchAcademy/my-pretty-unicorn-collector-express/README.md

 I wish to see a unicorn details page (about only one unicorn).
 The page should display all properties of a unicorn.
 For this, we will need to implement React Router at the top of our React app to have separate pages for the UnicornPageContainer and UnicornShowContainer respectively.

+Note: Make sure that `main.js` is rendering App!

 * Define routes in `App.js` such that router renders our app.
 Going to `"/"` or `"/unicorns"` should render the UnicornPageContainer as usual.
 Hook up App.js with your React app via main.js
 * Define a route for the `/unicorns/:id`, such that a new component, `UnicornShowContainer` is rendered on the screen
 * The `UnicornShowContainer` should display the `name` and `description` of our respective unicorn.
 Note: You'll need to make another fetch request when the component first renders to retrieve this information.